legend-exp/Juleanita.jl/docs/src/ML_QC.md

   2. **Identifies** exemplars — representative waveforms for each cluster.
   3. **Assigns** each waveform a label, referred to as the **AP label** (an integer between 1 and *n_clusters*).

-> Due to its high memo ry usage, AP is applied only to a subset of the data (typically ≤ 10,000 waveforms).
+> Due to its high memory usage, AP is applied only to a subset of the data (typically ≤ 10,000 waveforms).

 ### 1.1 Hyperparameter optmization
 Affinity propagation has two hyperparameters: the **preference** and the **damping**.